tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Gloves

 A lobster-clawed gauntlet that fits over your forearm.
-The eyes at the fleshy joints blink unnervingly. _Chuulish recharge:_ Reroll a missed melee attack with a +1 attack bonus (champion: +2; epic: +3).
+The eyes at the fleshy joints blink unnervingly. _Chuulish recharge:_ Reroll a missed melee attack with a +1 attack bonus, +2 at champion tier, and +3 at epic tier.

 **Quirk:** The claw flexes and snaps reflexively when wearer is excited.